Kong/kong-plugin-x-custom-jwt/README.md

 - path=`/apiKey`
 3) Add `Key Auth` plugin to the Route with:
 - config.key_names=`apikey`
-4) Open the consumer `my-auth-username`, click on Credentials / Key Authentication and click on `+ New Key Auth Credential`, put:
+4) Open the `contact@konghq.com` consumer, click on Credentials / Key Authentication and click on `+ New Key Auth Credential`, put:
 - Key=`012345AZERTY!`
 5) Click on `Create`
 6) Test